Find out more about our team

 An advocate of relational leadership and empowerment, Suzie is passionate about creating the right conditions to enable staff to make improvements.
 She took a lead role in establishing an improvement directorate of NHS improvement where she was director of leadership and quality improvement.
 She led on the creation of the Sheffield Microsystem Coaching Academy which develops capability for staff and patients, and is a trained leadership coach, working with senior clinicians to increase their performance.

-Nicola joined RUBIS.Qi in November 2017 and provides project support for the Innovating for Improvement programme and actively supports the Scaling Up programme at learning events.
+Nicola joined RUBIS.Qi in November 2017 and is the project manager for a number of Health Foundation programmes, such as Innovating for Improvement, Scaling Up Improvement and QLab.
 Nicola has worked in the charitable sector co-ordinating Big Lottery funded projects for the blind and vision impaired.